-You shouldn't cancel your old direct debit straight after going through the switching application.
-You need to wait until after your last meter reading has been taken and you've received your final bill from the old supplier.
+Don't cancel your old direct debit straight after going through the switching application.
+You need to wait until after your last meter reading has been taken and you have been confirmed as 'on supply' with your new supplier.

 How do I arrange a direct debit with my new supplier?